Psychoanalysis: Debate over status as scientific

 In addition, Imre Lakatos wrote that "Freudians have been nonplussed by Popper's basic challenge concerning scientific honesty.
 Indeed, they have refused to specify experimental conditions under which they would give up their basic assumptions."
-In Sexual Desire (1986), philosopher Roger Scruton rejects Popper's arguments, pointing to the theory of repression as an example of a Freudian theory that does have testable consequences.
-Scruton nevertheless concluded that psychoanalysis is not genuinely scientific because it involves an unacceptable dependence on metaphor.
 The philosopher and physicist Mario Bunge argued that psychoanalysis is a pseudoscience because it violates the ontology and methodology inherent to science.
 According to Bunge, most psychoanalytic theories are either untestable or unsupported by evidence.

 Cognitive scientists, in particular, have also weighed in.
-Martin Seligman, a prominent academic in positive psychology, wrote that:
+Martin Seligman, a prominent academic in positive psychology, wrote:

 Thirty years ago, the cognitive revolution in psychology overthrew both Freud and the behaviorists, at least in academia.… The imperialistic Freudian view claims that emotion always drives thought, while the imperialistic cognitive view claims that thought always drives emotion.
 The evidence, however, is that each drives the other at times.

 Adolf Grünbaum argues in Validation in the Clinical Theory of Psychoanalysis (1993) that psychoanalytic-based theories are falsifiable but that the causal claims of psychoanalysis are unsupported by the available clinical evidence.

-Historian Henri Ellenberger, who researched the history of Freud, Jung, Adler, and Janet, while writing his book The Discovery of the Unconscious: The History and Evolution of Dynamic Psychiatry, argued that psychoanalysis was not scientific on the grounds of both its methodology and social structure:
+Historian Henri Ellenberger, who researched the history of Freud, Jung, Adler, and Janet, while writing his book The Discovery of the Unconscious: The History and Evolution of Dynamic Psychiatry, argued that psychoanalysis was not scientific on the grounds of both its methodology and social structure, instead resembling a philosophical sect.

-Psychoanalysis, is it a science?
-It does not meet the criteria (unified science, defined domain and methodology).
-It corresponds to the traits of a philosophical sect (closed organization, highly personal initiation, a doctrine which is changeable but defined by its official adoption, cult and legend of the founder).